You have a saved audit — pick up where you left off?

 "Ko te mātauranga o ō tātou tūpuna, ko te taura here i a tātou ki te ao hurihuri nei."

-The knowledge of our ancestors is the rope that connects us to this changing world.
-Preparation is not new.
-Our tūpuna watched the sky, read the sea, observed the tohu — signs — in the natural world, and planned ahead for what was coming.
-The maramataka guided when to plant, when to harvest, when to rest, and when to act.
-This tool is built on that same kaupapa: know your situation, read your environment, and build steadily from what you have.
+The knowledge of our ancestors is the cord that connects us to this changing world.
+Preparation is not new — it is woven into who we are.
+Our tūpuna looked after their whānau through careful observation, planning, and collective action.
+This tool is built on that same foundation: know your situation, know your people, build steadily from what you have.

 How it works — 5 minutes